Cisco-Talos/clamav/docs/UserManual/Usage/Configuration.md

     HTTPProxyPassword mypass
 </pre>

+---

 ## clamav-milter

+---

 ClamAV includes a mail filtering tool called `clamav-milter`.
-This tool interfaces directly with `clamd`, and thus requires and a working `clamd` instance to run.
+This tool interfaces directly with `clamd`, and thus requires and a working [`clamd` instance](Scanning.md#clamd) to run.
 However, `clamav-milter`'s configuration and log files are separate from that of `clamd`.

 Ensuring ClamAV compiles with `clamav-milter` must be done at configure time with the command: